pedrogbmendes/HPT_advTrain/optimizers/README.md

-This directory `optimizers` contains the code used to implement taKG, BO-EI, and Random Search.
+This directory `optimizers` contains the code used to implement taKG, BO-EI, and Random Search, to evaluate the gains that stem from using an additional dimension.
 These were implemented based on the [BoTorch library](https://botorch.org/).
 On the other hand, HB was implemented based on the implementations found in public repositories of [BOHB](https://github.com/automl/HpBandSter) and [HyperJump](https://github.com/pedrogbmendes/HyperJump).

 You just need to directly run the scripts (e.g., `python3 takg.py`)